-Thirteen communities are not accessible by year-round road and can be reached only by aircraft, winter road or in the case of one community also by barge.
-The size and isolation of Remotes' service territory means that transportation of fuel, equipment and staff are key cost drivers.
-Construction and project risk are high, due to the lack of transportation infrastructure.
+Fourteen communities are not accessible by year-round road and can be reached only by aircraft, winter road or in the case of one community also by barge.
+The size and isolation of Remotes' service territory means that the transportation and accommodation of staff, fuel and equipment is a key driver of Remotes' costs.
+The use and viability of winter roads to reach these communities is a major cost variable within Remotes' operations.
+Construction and project risk is high, due to the lack of transportation infrastructure.